 Who tuned in to watch the Royal wedding?
 We certainly did and loved every second of this historic moment as Prince Harry married the love of his life, Meghan Markle.
-With so much hype around the Royal family, we thought we’d share the connections between royalty and Grand UK Holidays, including some magnificent tours.
+With so much hype around the Royal family, we thought we’d share the connections between royalty and Grand UK Holidays, including some magnificent coach trips.

 We start our journey just down the road from our Head Office as we head to Sandringham, the beautiful country estate Her Majesty The Queen loves to escape to.
 Not only is it in our home county, but it is a place we often visit with a private tour of the grand house and gardens.
 You probably won’t bump into The Queen, but you will find yourself dreaming of living like Her Majesty as you stroll around the impressive grounds.

 Wight Royal Connections

 The Isle of Wight is famed for its ties with Royalty, and is centre of one of our most popular holidays; Wight Royal Connections lets you enjoy 5 days on the beautiful Diamond Isle, with incredible tours of some very regal properties.